charlespeters/ARWHD/_drafts/2014-08-07-the-other-parts-of-sass.md

 That's pretty useful.
 But there's still way more.

-Let's look at this example from CSS-Tricks
+Let's look at this example from [CSS-Tricks](http://css-tricks.com/video-screencasts/132-quick-useful-case-sass-math-mixins/).
+Chris created a mixin to a flexible row

 <pre><code class="language-scss">@mixin rowMachine($numPerRow, $margin) {
   width: ((100% - (($numPerRow - 1) * $margin)) / $numPerRow);